Spring equinox 2021: Hope on the horizon - KION546

 Last year, the equinox made an earlier-than-usual arrival.
 Because of the peculiarities of the calendar, it was the earliest arrival of a spring equinox in 124 years.
 But decades from now, that equinox will best be remembered as the time when much of world had just started hunkering down against the Covid-19 pandemic.

-It was disconcerting.
-The call of the spring equinox is strong, ancient and primal.
+It was a disconcerting time.
+The call of the spring equinox is ancient and primal.
 For millennia, humankind has tracked the sun and the seasons and celebrated the promise of renewal and rebirth by joining together outdoors.
 In 2020, we were compelled to do the opposite, retreating indoors and into isolation to slow the march of the coronavirus.

 But 2021 offers signs of a return to normalcy.
 The spring equinox is going back to its more usual date of March 20.
 And with more Covid-19 vaccinations being distributed by the day, the hopes that spring traditionally represent — rebirth and renewal — seem within our grasp.